-Miami Domestic Violence Lawyer
+Domestic Violence Defense Lawyer in Miami

 The Law Offices of Paul D. Petruzzi, P.A. provide criminal defense representation in Miami, Miami-Dade County, and throughout South Florida.
 We handle matters in both federal and Florida state courts, including the United States District Court for the Southern District of Florida and the Eleventh Circuit Court of Appeals.
 If you are under investigation or facing charges, we offer a free consultation to discuss your situation and how we may be able to help.